Jelle Geens

 Jelle Geens (born 26 March 1993) is a Belgian triathlete.
 Geens placed 38th at the 2016 Olympics.
 Two years later he won a bronze medal in the mixed team relay event at the 2018 European Triathlon Championships.
 He studied industrial engineering at Groep T in Leuven.

+In 2024, Geens won the Ironman 70.3 World Championship in Taupō, passing Olympic silver medallist Hayden Wilde with three kilometres to go.